remghoost/prompt-randomizer/README.md

 - Start with `python app.py`

 # Isn't there already an A111 extension for this...?
 Is there....?
 Idk.
 I vaguely looked and couldn't find one.
-So I made one.
+So I made a tool for it.
+I eventually want to make it into an extension.

 # But what does it do...?
 - Import your `styles.csv` file and it will break it up by commas.